IIIF/website/source/_news/2022-03-15-content-state-published.md

 For a non-technical overview, see ["What is IIIF Content State" by IIIF Editor Tom Crane][medium-article].

-There are already a number of implementations of the new standard, including the virally popular [Animal Crossing Art Generator from the Getty][acag].
+There are already a number of implementations of the new standard, including the virally popular [Animal Crossing Art Generator from the Getty][acag] used to import any IIIF image into the tool, and an example from [Durham University][durham-features] that demonstrates the [ability to link directly to a very specific annotation of a small house within the context of a large map][durham].

 ### Questions?